 - Realtor Strategy: You need to be strategic about who you select as your Realtor.
 Your Realtor is the quarterback for the entire transaction, so don’t hand out this responsibility lightly.
 And definitely don’t go with someone just because they are “cheaper”: you may very well be stepping over pounds to pick up pennies.
 The $5,000 you may save could mean that you’re leaving $25,000 or even $100,000 on the table – it’s not always “all things equal” because you may not be getting the absolute top sale price for your property.
 You wouldn’t want a discount heart surgeon; why would you settle for anything but the best on the biggest financial transaction of your life?
 Do your due diligence and find the best; you owe it to yourself.
 What makes the best Realtor?
 Keep reading to find out.

 - Market Strategy: not to be confused with Marketing, a market strategy will help you understand the inner workings of your particular market, and give you deep insights into the current market environment, including important considerations such as supply/demand, mortgage interest rates, new government-imposed vacancy property taxes, pending tenant law policy changes, etc. – and more importantly, what this means for you and selling your home.
 A good market strategy would then create an ideal target buyer persona and determine how to best position your home in light of the market conditions, and then cater all activities toward trying to attract that particular buyer profile.
-If your expert Realtor develops a personalized Market Strategy for you and your home, then everyone else flows naturally from this… marketing, renos, staging, descriptions.
+If your expert Realtor develops a personalized Market Strategy for you and your home, then everything else flows naturally from this… marketing, renos, staging, descriptions.

 - Reno Part 1 – Reno Strategy: Now that you know who the intended audience is, does your home already fit your particular buyer profile’s needs, or do you need to make upgrades to cater to their desires?
 Don’t just make changes on a whim, or because you read an article about it.
 Your Realtor expert should be able to clearly identify with laser precision what fixes or upgrades need to be done in order to attract the right buyer and what increased selling price you can expect as a result.
 It’s even better if your Realtor expert has the renovation team internally (for example, Volition Properties has done many $25k kitchen upgrades resulting in an increased $75k sale price for clients!) or at least has partners who will do the renovations under the supervision of your Realtor expert.